latterArrays/SmartCats/README.md

 When the arduino board pushes up an event, the node server begins to collect adjacent events, and will process them after a cooldown.
 This allows time for the cat to leave the litter box before time durations are calculated.

-I am in the process for reworking the code to work with many boards and cats, which is nearly complete.

 There is also an express server running, to allow GET requests to trigger certain test events.

 # Google Sheets API